Day Trip to Channel Islands National Park: Santa Cruz Island

 - Towel: In addition to your bathing suit, bring a towel to dry off so you’re not cold on the boat ride back.
 This quick dry towel is perfect for your day trip to Santa Cruz Island.

-There is a lot to do in one day on Santa Cruz Island including hiking, swimming, snorkeling or kayaking.
+There are a lot of things to do in Santa Cruz Island including hiking, swimming, snorkeling or kayaking.
 If you don’t mind spending more money, I recommend doing the Adventure Sea Cave Kayak Tour (2.5-3 hours) and then hiking the recommended path below along the coast to Cavern Point and continuing to Potato Harbor.
 We spent the day only hiking but we wish we would have spent the money and done the kayak tour.
 Hiking Santa Cruz Island was incredible, but we felt like the first loop was enough for us to get a good taste of the island by land.
 It definitely seems worth it to spend some time exploring the nearby sea caves.
 If you don’t want to spend the money on the kayak tour (yes, its pricey), you could spend your day at Channel Islands National Park doing one or both of the hikes below, and then snorkeling on your own with your extra time.

 Hike on Santa Cruz Island